 Whilst planning any holiday around the seasons, it’s important to remember that the world’s weather has a funny habit of not sticking to script, and this is never truer than in Sri Lanka.
 You will often be blessed with clear blue skies in what should be rainy season, or with torrential downpours in the middle of the dry season.
 Therefore you would do well to consider a whole host of other elements (ie seasonal airfares,school holidays etc) in addition to the weather when making your plans.

-In general when it does rain, it’s unusual for the rain to last all day, with downpours more often being short and sharp, often with a number of inches falling in just a matter of minutes.
-In extremes this can lead to localised flooding, which when severe can require last minute alternations to your travel plans...one of the highlights of travelling in Asia!
+In general when it does rain, it’s unusual for the rain to last all day, with downpours tending to be short and sharp, often with a number of inches falling in just a matter of minutes.
+In extreme cases this can lead to localised flooding, which when severe can require last minute alterations to your travel plans...one of the highlights of travelling in Asia!

 With the west coast’s weather governed by the south-western monsoon, the best weather is expected between late November and April.
 Average temperatures throughout rarely drop much below 30 °C, but at certain times high rainfall and stormy conditions mean that your idyllic beach plans are best made elsewhere.